 The SubNodes project explores how the hinterland of the trans-European rail network can be better linked to existing main nodes.
 In order to provide passengers with an integrated travel chain, suitable small and medium-sized cities in Central Europe are to be developed into intermodal, secondary public transport nodes – so-called “sub-nodes”.

-The ‘European Transport Conference: Mobility Creates Opportunities’ will bring together the project managers and political representatives from the project regions with the interested specialist public in Erfurt on 21 May 2019.
-Representatives of politics, administration, the public transport industry and science will be offered a platform for exchange with colleagues from Germany, Italy, Poland, Slovenia, the Czech Republic and Slovakia.
-The aim of the conference is to discuss how to optimize the design of public transport systems across different modes of transport and different planning authorities.
-The focus is on approaches and regulatory options in the fields of organisation, tariff and ticketing.
+The ‘European Transport Conference: Mobility Creates Opportunities’ brought together the project managers and political representatives from the project regions with the interested specialist public in Erfurt on 21 May 2019.
+Representatives of politics, administration, the public transport industry and science were offered a platform for exchange with colleagues from Germany, Italy, Poland, Slovenia, the Czech Republic and Slovakia.
+The aim of the conference was to discuss how to optimize the design of public transport systems across different modes of transport and different planning authorities.
+The Focus was on approaches and regulatory options in the fields of organisation, tariff and ticketing.

-The Thuringian Ministry of Infrastructure and Agriculture is looking forward to interesting and lively dialogues on 21 May 2019 in Erfurt.
+The Thuringian Ministry of Infrastructure and Agriculture thanks all participants for the interesting and lively dialogues on 21 May 2019 in Erfurt.